 Proper structure is important when building a website.
-Including an index page in each folder is one of the basic steps to both desing and security.
-By default, if a visitor lands on a subdirectory without an index page, they will see an "Index Of" page that lists all files and folders under that directory.
-This can be at the least embarassing and unprofessional and at most a security risk.
-Follow the instructions below to learn how to stop the "Index Of" page from showing using the Index Manager in the cPanel.
+Including an index page in each folder is one of the basic steps to both design and security.
+By default, if a visitor lands on a subdirectory without an index page, they will see an “Index Of” page that lists all files and folders under that directory.
+This can be at the least embarrassing and unprofessional and at most a security risk.
+Follow the instructions below to learn about preventing the “Index Of” listing page using the Index Manager in the cPanel.

 How to prevent displaying the “Index Of” page via cPanel